theoptips/mentor_FAQ/FAQ.md

 - FAQ 010	Pytorch Cheatsheet | Pytorch 101 Ans: 012, 006
 - FAQ 011	Trending deep learning technology GANs: living portrait aka few-shot adversarial learning 015 014, AI portraits 013
 - FAQ 012   VGG16... multiple linear layers within the classification layer, so to get the in_features, the command would be model.classifier[0].in_features ... resnet18, the command would need to be model.fc.in_features.
 How can I write a general command, which would give me the in_features, no matter which model is passed? asked by FK.
 This question is also interpreted as building transfer learning pipeline, a workflow, aka a pre-trained model workflow in pytorch.
-- FAQ 013	Best way to visualize and understand Convolutional Neural Networks kernels, aka filters Youtube video 017, visualization animation 018
+- FAQ 013	Best way to visualize and understand Convolutional Neural Networks kernels, aka filters Youtube video 017, visualization animation 018, intuition 019

 # ANSWERS
 - Answer 001 [Pytorch Forum VGG Object Has No Attribute Error](https://discuss.pytorch.org/t/vgg-object-has-no-attribute-fc/9124/3)